CTISM-Prof-Henry/wikiPythonTerceirao/groups/Arquivos.md

 Caso não utilize o **With** deve utilizar o **método f.close()** para efetuar a finalização correta e evitar erros mesmo após o fechamento ser bem sucedido.

-EXEMPLO f.close

-ERRO!
-termina parte lencina

-inicia pamela

-## Exemplo json com método with (colocar no final)

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in

 ## Gravando dados estruturados em JSON